deirde/test-slwo/readme.md

-# SORTD LIST WITH OCCURRENCES BY CONTENTS #
+# SORTED LIST WITH OCCURRENCES BY CONTENTS #
 This tool retrieves the words list of any contents with the count of occurrences of each word.

 Usage